IsmailaSacker/AWS-2Tier-Project/README.md

 ![Alt text](architecture-image.png)

 This guide outlines the steps to deploy a Node.js application on AWS using both Terraform and traditional provisioning methods.
+# About
+This project involves architecting a robust infrastructure for a dynamic web application.
+Leveraging Terraform, to design and deploy a Virtual Private Cloud (VPC) on AWS.
+The architecture revolves around EC2 instances for hosting the web application and MySQL RDS for managing the database.

+# Background
+Your team is actively developing a web application with a reliance on a database.
+Your specific responsibility involves configuring the VPC, EC2 instances, and RDS instances using Terraform.
+The architecture consists of EC2 instances for deploying the web application and MySQL RDS for the database.

+# Requirements
+- EC2 instances must be accessible globally via HTTP.
+- SSH access to EC2 instances is restricted to designated users.
+- RDS should reside in a private subnet and remain inaccessible from the internet.
+- Only EC2 instances should have communication privileges with the RDS instance.

+# Task Execution
+- Create a VPC
+- Create an Internet Gateway and Attach it to the VPC
+- Establish 3 Subnets: 1 Public for EC2 and 2 Private for RDS
+- Set Up 2 Route Tables: 1 Public and 1 Private
+- Define 2 Security Groups: 1 for EC2 and 1 for RDS
+- Create the Database Subnet Group
+- Deploy the MySQL RDS Database
+- Provision the EC2 Instance
+- Verify the Correct Configuration of All Components

 ## Terraform Deployment

 ### Prerequisites